AI-Eng-Yashank/ComfyUI-on-Colab-Scalable-Reference-Guided-GenAI-Pipeline/README.md

 Open in colab : https://colab.research.google.com/drive/1nI4Qev6IiNERKvkvh7bwqbMMIk3RHL-4?usp=sharing

+**ComfyUI Node Graph:** This is the specific workflow logic used to generate consistent characters.

 ### Run Setup Cells
 1.  **Environment Setup:** Run the first cell to install ComfyUI and dependencies.
 (Uncheck update options on subsequent runs to save time).
 2.  **Download Models:** Run the cells to download `v1-5-pruned-emaonly.safetensors`, `CLIP Vision`, and `IP-Adapter` weights.